OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 When starting, you most likely won't be doing more than ten concurrent tasks.
 There might be one or two times when you go over that limit, but those tasks will queue for a few minutes before being processed.
 When you see more and more tasks being queued, then time to add capacity.

 Some reference points to consider:
-- One customer has ~10,000 deployment targets, 120 projects and has done over 500,000 deployments in 3.5 years.
-On average, they do about 400-500 deployments a day.
-Their instance configurations handle 160 concurrent tasks.
+- One customer has ~10,000 deployment targets, 120 projects, and do about 400-500 deployments a day.
+Their instance is configured to handle 160 concurrent tasks.
-- Another customer has ~1400 deployment targets, 787 projects and has done over 645,000 deployments in 5.5 years.
-On average, they do about 600 deployments a day.
-Their instance configuration handles 100 concurrent tasks.
+- Another customer has ~1400 deployment targets, 787 projects, and do about 600 deployments a day.
+Their instance is configured to handle 100 concurrent tasks.

 ## Small-Medium Scale Configuration